Saline City, Missouri

 Unincorporated community in Missouri, U.S.

 Saline City is an unincorporated community in Saline County, in the U.S. state of Missouri.

+Buzzard Branch, Fish Creek and Pierre Fleche Creek flow nearby.

 History

 Saline City was laid out in 1858, and named after the county in which it is located.
 A variant name was "Littlerock".
 A post office called Saline City was established in 1869, and closed in 1870, and a post office called Little Rock was in operation from 1878 until 1907.